rimjhimroy/SnakeGATK/README.md

     snakemake --use-conda -s rules/index.smk

-NOTE: I was not able to perforrm vqsr on indels.
+**NOTE**: I was not able to perforrm vqsr on indels.
 It gave me error "java.lang.IllegalArgumentException: No data found."
 So I went for hardfiltering the indels.
 But the vqsr rule for indell is provided in `rules/vqsr_indels.smk` and can be plugged in after a few tweaks.

 #### Step 3: Execute workflow